Chickpea, Leek and Potato Soup

 Pour in the tomatoes, lentils, tomato purée and oregano, season with salt and pepper and cook until the tomatoes have reduced and you have a highly flavoured tomato sauce.

 Meanwhile, make the cheese sauce.
-Heat the milk until warm.
-In a saucepan, heat a good glug of olive oil.
-Add the flour, stirring well and then gradually add the milk.
-Season with salt and pepper and cook gently on a low heat, stirring from time to time.
-When the sauce has thickened.
-Take off the heat and stir in the grated cheese.
+In a saucepan, melt.
+Add the flour, stirring well and then gradually whisk in the milk.
+Season with salt and pepper and add the mustard, and cook gently on a low heat, stirring from time to time.
+When the sauce has thickened, take off the heat and stir in the grated cheese.
 Leave to cool.

 In a large glass dish, put a layer of half the tomato/vegetable mixture and cover with a layer of crisps.
 Top with the remaining tomato/vegetables and finish with another layer of crisps.

-When the sauce has cooled down, beat in an egg and pour over the top of the moussake.
+When the sauce has cooled down, beat in an egg and pour over the top of the moussaka.
+Sprinkle with some grated cheese.

 Bake in the oven for 30-40 minutes until the top is golden brown.
 It’s a good idea to check after 20 minutes and turn the dish round if necessary so that it cooks evenly.